A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Related Work

 \subsection{Group Recommendation}

-In general, group recommenders can be divided into two categories: persistent group recommenders and ephemeral group recommenders \cite{quintarelli2016recommending}.
-Earlier studies mainly focused on making recommendations for persistent groups which have stable members and sufficient historical interactions.
-As mentioned before, a common approach was to consider persistent groups as virtual users \cite{amer2009group, chaney2014large} and directly apply individual recommenders.
-However, such methods cannot handle ephemeral groups which contain sparse group-level interactions.
+In general, existing EGR methods often follow aggregation strategies (score aggregation and preference aggregation), which first learn members' preferences and then aggregate these preferences to infer the overall interest of the group.
+However, these methods often neglect other critical factors, such as personality, which play a significant role in real group decision-making.
+Additionally, they tend to perform suboptimally when there are few group-level interactions within ephemeral groups and lack explainability.

-The studies on ephemeral group recommendations can be further divided into score aggregation methods and preference aggregation methods.
-Score aggregation methods straightforwardly aggregated users’ scores to obtain group prediction scores by hand-craft predefined strategies.
-Among the strategies, average \cite{baltrunas2010group, berkovsky2010group, rakesh2016probabilistic}, least misery \cite{baltrunas2010group}, and maximum pleasure \cite{boratto2011state} were the three most popular ones.
-However, these methods were gradually replaced by preference aggregation methods since they ignored the real-world interactions between group members.
+Concretely, score aggregation methods straightforwardly aggregated users’ scores to obtain group prediction scores by hand-craft predefined strategies.
+Among the strategies, average \citep{shin2009socially}, least misery \citep{ghazarian2015enhancing}, and maximum pleasure \citep{boratto2011state} were the three most popular ones.
+The average method takes the mean score of all members in the group, while the least misery/maximum pleasure assumes that a group is as satisfied as its least/most satisfied member.
+However, these methods were inflexible and ignored the real-world interactions between group members.